davepar/gcalendarsync/README.md

 ## Limitations

-WARNING: Events will be removed!
+WARNING: Events may be removed!
 If you're copying to the calendar, any event not found in the spreadsheet will be deleted!
 Likewise copying to the spreadsheet will delete any rows not found in the calendar.
 It's a good idea to try copying into a fresh spreadsheet tab as an experiment the first time you run it.
 "Undo" may also save you.